What is DROP?

 What are the trade-offs?

-Entering DROP locks in your pension at the entry date — you stop earning the 3% multiplier on additional years of service and your AFC stops growing with future raises.
+Entering DROP locks in your pension at the entry date — you stop earning the per-year multiplier on additional service (3% for Special Risk, 1.6% for Regular Class) and your AFC stops growing with future raises.
 The "value" of DROP comes from the lump sum and from continuing to receive a salary while your pension accumulates.
 Whether DROP makes sense for any individual depends on factors only that person and their financial advisor can weigh: career plans, retirement timing, lump-sum tax treatment, expected investment returns, and family circumstances.

 What happens to the lump sum at termination?